Paris architecture of the Belle Époque: Office buildings

 The safety elevator had been invented in 1852 by Elisha Otis, making tall buildings practical.
-The first skyscraper, the Home Insurance Building, a ten-story building with a steel frame. was built in Chicago in 1893–94 by Louis Sullivan.
+The first skyscraper, the Home Insurance Building, a ten-story building with a metal frame, was built in Chicago in 1884–85 by William Le Baron Jenney..
 Despite these developments in America, Paris architects and clients showed little interest in building tall office buildings.
 Paris was already the most densely populated city in Europe, it was already the banking and financial capital of the continent, and moreover, as of 1889 it had the tallest structure in the world, the Eiffel Tower.
-Beside the Eiffel Tower, The skyline of Paris presented the Arc de Triomphe, the dome of the Basilca of Sacre Coeur, the Arc de Triomphe, and numerous church domes, towers and spires.
+Beside the Eiffel Tower, The skyline of Paris presented the Arc de Triomphe, the dome of the Basilica of Sacre Coeur, the Arc de Triomphe, and numerous church domes, towers and spires.
 While some Paris architects visited Chicago to see what has happening, no clients wanted to change the familiar skyline of Paris.

 The new office buildings of the Belle Époque often made use of steel, plate glass, elevators and other new architectural technologies, but they were hidden inside sober neoclassical stone facades, and the buildings matched the height of the other buildings on Haussmann's boulevards.
 The Saint-Gobain glass company built a new headquarters on Place des Saussaies in the 8th arrondissement in the 1890s.
 Since the firm had been founded under Louis XIV in 1665, the facade of the building, designed by architect Paul Noël, was perfectly modern on the inside, but had architectural touches from the earlier century; colossal columns, a square dome, and beautifully detailed sculptural ornament.